Get all the latest data for Brisbane

 How will new infrastructure projects affect property prices in Brisbane over 5 years?

-The top three major infrastructure projects expected to impact Brisbane property prices over the next 5 years are Cross River Rail (opening new stations in 2026), Brisbane Metro (improving bus rapid transit across the city), and the Queen's Wharf entertainment precinct transforming the CBD riverfront.
+The three major infrastructure themes expected to affect Brisbane property prices over the next 5 years are Cross River Rail, Brisbane Metro and 2032 Olympics-linked urban renewal.

 How will population growth and other factors impact property values in Brisbane in 5 years?